 But our problems did not end here.
 Do you think it is easy to find a 4 bedroom apartment in London when one has less than 3 days?
 It is not so easy to do even when one books half a year in advance.
 We needed a big living room in addition to bedrooms to hold meetings, so we ended up booking two apartments: one for meetings and one for living.
 And there was nothing Airbnb could do, but they compensated us more than they were supposed to.

 Reconfirming arrival: I booked an apartment for my stay in St Petersburg, and everything seemed to be fine, even if it was a rental agency.
 The replies were prompt; I notified them of my arrival a day before and got their approval.
 When I arrived to the flat, there was no one to meet me and let me in.
 I called the phone number left with the booking, but no one replied.
 I tried several times when I finally got a message that they would call me back.
 When I finally talked to them, it turned out that I had to call another number to tell that I arrived.
 In general, I had to wait outside about an hour before I was let in.
-The thing is that I was never told I had to call, I thought that telling about it on Airbnb is enough (it was enough for my previous trips), so I suggest you should notify the host when you get out the airport as well.
+The thing is that I was never told I had to call, I thought that telling about it on Airbnb was enough (it was enough for my previous trips), so I suggest you should notify the host when you get out of the airport as well.

 Double bookings.
 Not all people are lucky: this did not happen to me or to someone I know, I just read about it in reviews.
 Obviously, it were rental agencies, and they had double bookings.
 According to these guests, they had been offered other flats: some claimed the new apartments were better, other said that they were much worse.
 I never book flats with reviews like these ones: even if it was an isolated incident in this rental agency, it does not mean your case will not be the second one.